More Than Just My GPA

 By Sabina Bacino

-I’m Sabina Bacino, a high school junior in Marin County, California, and I’m writing this essay with the hope of improving the education system by modifying the way GPAs are calculated and valued.
+I’m Sabina Bacino, a high school junior in Marin County, CA, and I’m writing this essay with the hope of improving the education system by modifying the way GPAs are calculated and valued.

 The grades that make up a student’s GPA are just a tiny portion of what they achieve throughout the year.
-I can confidently say I have learned the least from taking tests and writing essays, but the most through the process, for example, collaborating with peers.
-Every day, I continue to learn about what kind of student, learner, and hard worker I am.
+I can confidently say I have learned the least from taking tests and writing essays, but the most through the process—for example, collaborating with peers.
+Every day I continue to learn about what kind of student, learner, and worker I am.
 I have made vast improvements throughout my academic career, but all of my hard work is not reflected on my transcript.
 I only have a three-digit number.

 As dramatic as this may sound, GPAs may be harming students.
-According to a Penn State University study, “because ‘students are faced with a tremendous amount of pressure to get good grades,’ there is a significant amount of evidence that ‘their mental well-being is at risk,’ with the possible risk of suicide and other serious mental health issues.”
+As one student from Penn University explains, “because ‘students are faced with a tremendous amount of pressure to get good grades,’ there is a significant amount of evidence that ‘their mental well-being is at risk,’ with the possible risk of suicide and other serious mental health issues.”

 In addition to being unhealthy, grade obsession can cause students to learn the wrong way.
 They can become so intent on achieving a high GPA that they forget the sole purpose of education—to learn, understand, and analyze the information taught.
 When a student prepares for a test using flashcards for example, they may receive a good grade, but the information will quickly leave their mind because they did not actually learn the topic; instead they just memorized terms.
 If this student wasn’t so obsessed with getting a perfect score, they might take time to think deeply about the information and therefore truly comprehend it.

-The Penn State University study also found that even though “grades do provide the desirable incentive to perform better, they also cause the undesirable effect of restricting student learning.”
-Grade obsession can alter a student’s creativity, as “constantly thinking about what the teacher wants or what the rubric says for a paper injects a fear of not meeting standards for a good grade.”
+Raisa Chowdhury, a student from Northwestern University in Illinois, writes: “it is important to remember that though grades do provide the desirable incentive to perform better, they also cause the undesirable effect of restricting student learning.”
+She goes on to comment on how grade obsession can alter a student’s creativity, as “constantly thinking about what the teacher wants or what the rubric says for a paper injects a fear of not meeting standards for a good grade.”

 I’m not saying the education system should completely expel GPAs, but there are other factors that should be considered equally important.